kelsieflynn/raspberrypi-documentation/configuration/wireless/access-point-BRIDGE.md

 ````

-You should see information about your client.
+You should see information about your client(s).
 If you get an error such as:
 "Failed to connect to hostapd - wpa_ctrl_open:..."